isomerpages/agd-corp/_about-us/Overview.md

 <h5>Government in time for the future</h5>
 <p>As a future-ready organisation, AGD seeks to embrace new knowledge and
 technology to keep abreast of the latest trends in innovation and achieve transformation.
-With tighter integration of&nbsp;<strong>Government financial systems</strong>, the whole financial process is now made more seamless.
+With tighter integration of&nbsp;Government financial systems, the whole financial process is now made more seamless.
 Government systems have also on-boarded InvoiceNow, the nationwide e-invoicing network, to receive e-invoices from vendors in a touchless manner.</p>